ytyeoh/toyota/content/blog/camry.en.md

 EXQUISITE DOMINANCE UNLEASHED

 **Sedan from RM 219,800.00**

+**Camry 2.5V AT  From RM219,800.00**
+On-the-road price including SST, without insurance for models in Peninsular Malaysia (for Individual Private Owners).

+Prices shown are subject to change and are governed by the terms and conditions of this website.

 ## THE CAMRY
 Spacious and smarter, with a more sporty aesthetic.
 Our iconic sedan continues to lead the pack with sharp styling and a host of sophisticated technologies for excellent performance on every drive.